ziyadss/CMPN201-JetFighter/README.md

 # CMPN201-JetFighter

-Microprocessor Systems Project - first year CUFE students.
+Microprocessor Systems Project - second year CUFE students.

 A reimagining of the 2 player 1975 Atari game using Assembly.
 A chat mini-app is available.